What’s the Smart Thing to do with my Unicorn Options?

 At Collective Liquidity, we can help you solve for both concentration risk and illiquidity quickly and easily.
 How do we do that?
 First, to address over concentration, we created the Collective Exchange Fund, a diversified basket of leading unicorns.
 If you hold shares in any of the companies in our target portfolio, you can exchange them tax free for a partnership interest in the fund of equal value.
 This allows you to trade the risk of a single unicorn stock for the lower risk of a basket of unicorn stocks.
 The tax-free nature of the exchange is a huge advantage because it gives you a dollar’s worth of diversification for every dollar’s worth of shares you exchange.
 By comparison, selling your shares for cash and diversifying by buying other assets might net you less than fifty cents worth of diversification for a dollar’s worth of your shares.

-To get you liquid today, Collective offers Exchange Loans.
-Collective Exchange loans are secured by your partnership interest in the Exchange Fund.
+To get you liquid today, Collective provides access to Exchange Loans.
+Exchange loans are secured by your partnership interest in the Exchange Fund.
 You can borrow up to 60% of the value of your partnership interest with just a simple online application.
 The loans are tax-free so you keep all of the proceeds.
 They are also non-recourse to you which means that, no matter what happens to the value of your interest in the Exchange Fund, you always get to keep the loan proceeds.
 You never have to come out of pocket to repay the loan.
 When the time is right for you, you just redeem your partnership interest for cash and use the proceeds to pay off the loan, keeping whatever is leftover – which, depending on how the fund does and how long you wait, can be a lot.

 Let's look at a quick example.
 Let’s say you hold $100,000 worth of shares in one of the unicorn companies in the Collective Exchange Fund.
 First you contribute the shares into the fund in exchange for a $100,000 limited partnership interest in the fund.
 Then, whenever you need liquidity, you borrow 60% of the value of your LP interest, in this example, $60,000, using your LP interest as collateral.
 No taxes are triggered by either your exchange into the fund or the loan.